sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is the financial layer for Bitcion
+Side Protocol is the financial layer for Bitcoin